 The school’s website has contact details and also details of Governors of the school.

-Two classroom new-build extension is well underway with opening due in Autumn 2018.
+Two classroom new-build extension was opened in early October, 2018.

 Clarborough Primary School moved into brand-new accommodation in September, 2008 having been a ‘split-site’ school since 1970.